SFDigitalServices/sf-dahlia-web/README.md

 DAHLIA is the affordable housing portal for the City and County of San Francisco.
 It was created by the Mayor's Office of Housing and Community Development (MOHCD).
 This application streamlines the process of searching and applying for affordable housing, making it easier to rent, buy and stay in our City.

 ## Technical Architecture

+### In-progress technical migration
+We are currently in the process of migrating our app from AngularJS to React/TS.

+The new, React codebase lives under app/javascript.
+Pages are routed via rails to load either react or angular versions of each page.

+React pages will be released behind feature flags, see the **Rewrite feature flags** section of the readme for more information.
+On any page that has an in-progress react version, you can override the rewrite feature flag behavior by adding `?react=true` or `?react=false` to the url to force React or Angular rendering, respectively.
+### Pre-migration

 This repository contains the source code for [housing.sfgov.org](https://housing.sfgov.org), which is the user-facing web application of the DAHLIA platform.
 It is a [Ruby on Rails](http://rubyonrails.org/) application that serves up a single page [AngularJS](https://angularjs.org/) app.
 The web application connects to a Salesforce backend (you can find the source code for that [here](https://github.com/Exygy/sf-dahlia-salesforce)), which is where the listings are actually created and administered.
 The primary purpose of the PostgreSQL database on the web application is to serve as user authentication (using [Devise](https://github.com/plataformatec/devise) + [Devise Token Auth](https://github.com/lynndylanhurley/devise_token_auth)), with every user in the database getting a `salesforce_contact_id` which corresponds to their record in the Salesforce database.